murray1978/A6502/README.md

 # A6502
- 6502 project running wozmon and wozaci, version 2 board will be out soon, see Current Issues and Changes below.
+ 6502 project running a modified wozmon and wozaci.
- As it stands ram, rom, 8251 interfaces work, yet to try the 6522.
+ As it stands ram, rom, 8251 interfaces work, yet to try the 6522 interface, the aci or loading basic from the aci.
- There is no monitor rom yet, working to adapt the apple 1 monitor.
- Version 2 of the board is in progress fixing version 1 mistakes And introducing more mistakes.

  ## version 2 update.
- 14/6/21 version 2 of the board will be out soon including a copy of the apple1 aci.
- Version 2 will also include an updated wozmon and wozaci firmware.
+ 14/8/21 version 2 is included as /hardware/6502/6502-Controller.pro /hardware/6502/6502-Controller.sch and /hardware/6502/6502-Controller.kicad_pcb.
+ I have fixed an issue with R2 not having a 5V supply, R2 is part of the reset circuit.
+ The firmware is 6502mon.asm and 6502aci.asm both have yet to be run.
+ You may have to play around with the 8251a setup for it to work.

+ Any improvements and suggestions are welcome

  ### Specs
  6502 processor at 1Mhz
  8Kb Ram, IS61C64